 Punitive damages are not the same as economic or non-economic losses.
 Instead of making families whole again, punitive damages are meant to punish the person who caused the harm for being careless or egregious.
 Damages like these aren’t always given, but they might be if the individual displayed gross negligence or intentional wrongdoing.

-The amount awarded for punitive damages varies depending on state rules and the specifics of the case.
-When courts decide on punitive damages, they usually look at how bad the defendant’s actions were and how much money they have.
+The amount awarded for punitive damages varies depending on state rules and the case’s specifics.
+When courts decide on punitive damages, they usually consider the defendant’s evil actions and the amount of money they have.